javiearth/git-course/git-course.md

 - [X] [1.
 Git Essentials:](#1-git-essentials) this part is already published and covers everything you need to use in your junior role: use Git for first time, start using Git for version control, work with branches, work in local and remote and a quick introduction of good practices.

-- [] Git Intermediate: it will cover good practices for developers that want to advance in their careers and some other usefull commands to get a more control of your repository.
+- [] Git Intermediate: it will cover good practices for developers that want to advance in their careers and some other useful commands to get a more control of your repository.

 - [] Git Advanced: it will cover Git commands for auditory and management, oriented to senior and engineer roles.